The Pentas plant is a proven winner in the garden. Pentas give homeowners a blast of color. Their flowers attract

-For the best results, start planting during late spring using a well-drained, moist soil and plenty of sunlight for good measure.
+For the best results, start planting during late spring.
+Use a well-drained, moist soil and plenty of sunlight for good measure.

 Pentas plants prefer a well-drained soil that doesn’t stay soggy after heavy rainfall or irrigation.

 When the soil begins to dry out, it’s time to water.
 Put in an inch or two of water for every 2″ to 4″ inches of dry topsoil.
 Repeat the watering cycle when the soil begins to dry out.

-Fertilize perennial and annual Pentas on a monthly basis using a balanced water-soluble plant food.
+Fertilize perennial and annual Pentas monthly using a balanced water-soluble plant food.

 The timed-release food will provide the necessary nutrients for the plant to grow and thrive.
 Follow up with monthly liquid feedings.
 Use the recommended application rates listed on the label.